 It is a 16-mile drive from Punta Cana International Airport, which takes around 25 minutes.
 It is recommendable to book your airport transfer to Riu Palace Punta Cana in advance as airport taxis are more expensive.

 When leaving the resort, there is not much you can do walking.
 Your only transport options are the official taxis, a public bus route connecting to the capital of the province, Higuey, or a rental car (check prices here*).
-Check out this article to know it is a good idea to rent a car in Punta Cana.
+Check out this article to know if is a good idea to rent a car in Punta Cana.
+You can also order a Punta Cana Uber, but in most cases, they can only pick you up at the front gate which is a 15-minute walk from most hotel lobbys within the Riu Punta Cana complex.

 Furthermore, you can also explore the entire property of Riu which covers a considerable amount of acres, so you won’t get bored.